open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 # How to publish a package

-This tutorial describes how to share a pioneer package with other developers.
+This tutorial describes how to share a Open Pioneer Trails package with other developers.
 You can skip this document if you're just working in the context of a single application.

 Until now, this manual has only been concerned with building an _application_, possibly including a set of _local_ packages.
 The result of building an application is always a set of static files (.i.e. `.html`, `.js`, etc.) that can be interpreted by a browser.
 This output is ideal for distributing a final application, but it is not suitable for sharing reusable parts of your application.

-One of the key advantages of the open pioneer client framework is the ability to scale up application development by sharing reusable application components as packages.
+One of the key advantages of the Open Pioneer Trails client framework is the ability to scale up application development by sharing reusable application components as packages.
-Shared open pioneer packages are similar to "plain" node packages (in fact, they _are_ node packages), but they come with the additional feature set you have learned already: services of a package are automatically started when needed, styles are automatically applied, etc.
+Shared Trails packages are similar to "plain" node packages (in fact, they _are_ node packages), but they come with the additional feature set you have learned already: services of a package are automatically started when needed, styles are automatically applied, etc.

 There are some things to consider and a few steps to follow when indenting to share a package with other developers.